 - A house with an excessive amount of cats

 - Cowering in fear or acting aggressively (especially when approached by the owner)

 - Pets left in parked cars (during hot weather)

 If you notice any signs of animal cruelty taking place, please call 602.997.7585 Ext.
 2073 or fill out our online form to report animal abuse.
 Services are free and available daily from 8 a.m. to 6 p.m.

 We respond to all animal emergencies involving sick and injured stray animals except in the cities of Mesa, Surprise, Avondale and Peoria, who have their own Animal Control.

-For animal cruelty, we cover the cities of Phoenix, Scottsdale, Tempe and Gilbert ONLY.
+For animal cruelty, we cover the cities of Phoenix, Scottsdale, Tempe, Gilbert and Glendale ONLY.